Michael Heiden, Alison Hogan, Michael Dunn, Kitty King

 By the end of 1979 we were in fine form, and were building a loyal fan base who loved our quirky style.
 We eventually had to come up with a more politically correct name because some people actually believed that we were all about abusing cats. (!)
 For the more posh sort of engagements (for which the boys would don their white dinner jackets) we became Mystery Pacific, which is the name of a Django tune.

-The most memorable gigs were a cocktail party at City Hall for the Russian consul, opening for Jose Feliciano at the Commodore Ballroom, our first anniversary concert at the Soft Rock (where MC Gary Christall asked the SRO crowd to give us a standing ovation before we played a single note…) and playing the opening slot for Stephane Grappelli at the Courtenay Civic Theatre on Vancouver Island.
+The most memorable gigs were a cocktail party at City Hall for the Russian consul, opening for Jose Feliciano at the Commodore Ballroom, our first anniversary concert at the Soft Rock (where MC Gary Cristall asked the SRO crowd to give us a standing ovation before we played a single note…) and playing the opening slot for Stephane Grappelli in Courtenay on Vancouver Island.

 What a thrill it was to get to meet the man whose music we loved so much!
 He and his band got hopelessly lost in the wilds of the Comox Valley, so we had to keep playing in order to fill in the time as the frantic promoter paced back and forth backstage.
 Did we ever celebrate after that show!